SeaBa55/js_password_generator/README.md

 Password_generator_v2.3 - Changed file structure, so that the site deploys properly, using the github link I submitted.
 Changed relative address for the css and javascript files to reflect changes above (index.html lines 12,122).

+Password_generator_v2.4 - Changed the slider event listener for funcion call "slideVal" from onclick to onchange (index.html line 74).
+This allows for the slider to update while on mobile devices, and while using the keyboard arrows if no click is registered via mouse.

 ## Wish List

-1 - Make the slider respond on change, not on click.
-This is causing feedback issues, where the script will not update if the slider is moved without a click.

-2 - Remove alerts and add text feilds that appear when alert would have triggered; hidden otherwise.
+1 - Remove alerts and add text feilds that appear when alert would have triggered; hidden otherwise.

-3 - Add read/wirte function so user can save passwords to local drive and manage them.
+2 - Add read/wirte function so user can save passwords to local drive and manage them.

-4 - Add settings for user to set unique defaults.
+3 - Add settings for user to set unique defaults.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.